hold7door/hold7door.github.io/content/posts/post-2.md

 > Observation 2: If we divide the number line into N-1 equal size intervals then there will be atleast one interval which will be empty.

 Proof: Even if we distribute each of the N-2 numbers such that each interval has one number in it then we will have one interval which is empty.
-If you want some intuition behind it you can read about <a href="https://en.wikipedia.org/wiki/Pigeonhole_principle" target="_blank">Pigeonhole Principle</a>.
+If you want some intuition behind it you can read about [Pigeonhole Principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).

 A thing to notice is that _N-1_ is only a lower bound on the number of intervals.
 Any number greator than this will achieve same result.